fayez-baig/fayez-baig/README.md

 - 🔭 I’m currently working on **MGM UI** &nbsp; <a href="https://www.npmjs.com/package/mgm-ui-lib" target="_blank">npm Library</a>

+- 👯 I’m looking to collaborate on MGM UI npm Library

 - 🌱 &nbsp; Learning more about technologies that go into building **Full Stack Applications**.

 - 📙 Check out <a target="_blank"  href="https://fayez-resume.web.app/">Fayez's Web Resume</a>.